worldiety/gapt/README.md

 - [ ] build variants and exclude resources by compilation flag
 - [ ] basic localization using android strings format
 - [ ] android string plurals and non-translatable texts
 - [ ] generate type safe interfaces to use parameterized strings safely and let compiler do the type checks

+## FAQ

+### How does it work with modules?
+Modules will contain the generated type safe accessors and will register them self at the AssetManager which provides a central *fnotify* infrastructure and aggregates an aggregated view over all resources.